jeremyreeder/gridscout/docs/_posts/2018-07-05-rc1-a-lightweight-tactical-carbine.md

 ---

 I'm building a new weapon which I call the RC1.
 Why RC1?
-Because it's easier to explain that RC1 stands for Reeder Carbine #1 than to explain that PK6 (my original name for the RC1 concept) stands for _Piŝta Karabeno je 6,5 Grendel_.
+Because it's easier to explain that RC1 stands for Reeder Carbine #1 than to explain that PK6 (its original name) stands for _Piŝta Karabeno je 6,5 Grendel_.

 ## Weapon design
 I want a gun that is especially easy to handle in close-quarters combat without